DEIS-Tools/DistributedExercisesAAU/README.md

                return False
            return True
          ```
          Does it work?
-Each routing table should believe it is completed just one.
+Each routing table should believe it is completed just one row short.
 How many times the routing tables appear to be completed?
    4. Try this other approach, which works better:
       1. ```python
          def routing_table_complete(self):